Ninja Weapons in Feudal Japan: A Detailed Inventory Breakdown

 Katana (Ninja Sword)

-While the ninja katana resembled the samurai’s blade, it was often shorter, lighter, and had a straight or slightly curved edge.
-This design allowed for easier concealment and quicker draws in confined spaces.
-The ninja-to was also used for close-quarters combat and could be wielded with one hand.
-Many ninja swords featured a hollow handle (tsuka) for storing small tools or poison.
-Unlike the samurai's blade, the ninja katana was a pragmatic weapon that prioritized speed over ceremonial craftsmanship.
+While the ninja katana resembled the samurai's blade in basic form, it was often shorter, lighter, and had a straighter edge with a shallower curve.
+This design allowed for easier concealment under clothing and quicker draws in confined spaces such as narrow corridors or dense undergrowth.
+The ninja-to was used primarily for close-quarters combat and could be wielded effectively with one hand, freeing the other hand for tools or additional weapons.
+Many ninja swords featured a hollow handle (tsuka) for storing small tools, lock picks, or poison vials—a practical innovation absent from the samurai's ceremonial blades.
+The scabbard (saya) was often longer than the blade itself to confuse opponents about the weapon's reach, and the tip was reinforced for prying open doors or windows.
+Unlike the samurai's sword, the ninja katana prioritized speed and utility over craftsmanship, often lacking the intricate lacquer work and fittings typical of higher-status weapons.

 Nunchaku (Flail)